 OCTA benefits from relationships with other agencies.
-Cooperating partnerships, financial support, and other resources through the WUI (Wildland Urban Interface) Group, and mostly with OCTA's relationship with the OCFA Wildland Resource Planner, all support wildland fire protection of the Preserves.
+Cooperating partnerships, financial support, and other resources through the WUI (Wildland Urban Interface) Group and mostly with OCTA's relationship with the OCFA Wildland Resource Planner all support wildland fire protection of the Preserves.
 The Irvine Ranch Conservancy (IRC) is another cooperating partner that helps regionally to oversee and train FireWatch volunteers that patrol high-risk wildlands in order to prevent ignitions.

-Two locations have cameras with views of the Preserve as part of the ALERTCalifornia network.12 ALERTCalifornia is a consortium of the University of California San Diego and numerous other partners providing fire cameras and tools to help firefighters and first responders.
+Two locations have cameras with views of the Preserve as part of the ALERTCalifornia network.14 ALERTCalifornia is a consortium of the University of California San Diego and numerous other partners to help firefighters and first responders.
 The ALERTCalifornia network is used to help: